Shipping AI Agents Without Evals Is Just Shipping Bugs (Here’s the Practical Fix)

 Step 4: instrument the agent like production software (because it is)

 If you can’t answer “what happened?” in under 60 seconds, you don’t have an agent.
-You have a mystery.
+You have a mystery — and closing that gap is the whole point of agent governance.

 What to log (every run)